davisd-port/davisd.github.io/README.md

 ### Project Update Week 11

 I have decided to work with the rotten tomatoes dataset.
 I have been able to retrieve some data from web scraping but I will need more time with the code to make sense of it as it does not yet have any identifiers like which genre which score came from.
 I am purely working with numbers, so a lot of the context from written reviews is left out of the data.
 I have learned that it appears audience scores tend to be higher, but I did not get much as I am still working with the code.
 This data is not an API so I have to be careful with how I use it.

+### Week 12 Update

+I cannot figure out how to embed plotly into the github repository, however I have created some plot code listed in testcode.py.
+So far I have seen basic linear trends in my scatterplots, but there are some outliers I would like to look more into.
+Most of my struggles so far are still with code wrangling.